The Scoop: What to Know About Overseas Adventure Tours (OAT)

 Overseas Adventure Travel gives all its tours an Activity Level Rating that ranks tours from one (easy) to five (strenuous) to help travelers find the right fit.
 It has both women-only departures and many no-additional-cost single traveler spots on tours.

+There are multi-country and single country tours.
 On many tours, OAT creates spaces for discussion and learning with its Controversial Topics program that covers topics such as Scottish independence on its Scotland Revealed itinerary and female genital mutilation on its Safari Serengeti: Tanzania Lodge & Tented Safari tour.

 Tour Guides